Gene, Immune and Cellular Responses to Single and Combined Space Flight Conditions - B (TripleLux-B) - 07.29.14

-Conducting studies of the immune system during space flight will provide knowledge and understanding of the effects of space habitation on the immune system.
-The data from these studies will be used in assessing the cellular mechanisms underlying the aggravation of radiation responses and impairment of immune functions during space flight.
+Conducting studies of the immune system during space flight provides knowledge and understanding of the effects of space habitation on the immune system.
+The data from these studies is used in assessing the cellular mechanisms underlying the aggravation of radiation responses and, impairment of immune functions, during space flight.
 Understanding such risks is essential in maintaining the health and performance of crewmembers during long-duration missions.

 With greater understanding of the immune system in space, we can determine new countermeasures for people suffering from weakened immune systems on Earth.

 Triplelux-B will require utilization of the MELFI and BioLab facilities onboard the ISS.
 To complete TripleLux-B operations two sessions of approximately 75 hours must be completed.
 Video containing the data of the TripleLux-B activities on orbit will be downloaded to Earth following investigation completion.